walmartlabs/vizdeps/README.md

 Options:
   -o, --output-file FILE  target/dependencies.pdf  Output file path.
 Extension chooses format: pdf or png.
+  -s, --save-dot                                   Save the generated GraphViz DOT file well as the output file.
   -n, --no-view                                    If given, the image will not be opened after creation.
   -v, --vertical                                   Use a vertical, not horizontal, layout.
   -d, --dev                                        Include :dev dependencies in the graph.